Maometto II: Act 2

-Act 2Maometto's tentAnna, who has been taken to Maometto's tent, is surrounded by Muslim girls who appeal to her to soften her feelings towards him.
+Anna, who has been taken to Maometto's tent, is surrounded by Muslim girls who appeal to her to soften her feelings towards him.
 Indignantly, she rejects them and states her determination to escape.
 At that moment, Maometto enters.
 He says that he understands her conflicting emotions on discovering that Uberto is now Maometto, but he still loves her and wishes her to reign with him as queen of Italy while he will allow her father and Calbo (who has been described as her brother) to live.
 Rejecting him, she declares "I loved Uberto; I loathe a liar" and continues to explain that her love for her country is so strong that she could never love him as much.

 In their duet ("Anna, tu piangi?
 Il pianto / pur non è d'odio un segno" / Anna, are you crying?
 Your tears are not a sign of hatred...) her conflicting emotions are revealed with Maometto declaring that she will eventually be his and Anna stating "I love, but sooner would I be buried than yield to love".